AkshitBanotra/power-cli/README.md

 ./setup.sh
 ```

-* The setup script will move the script to `.config/`, set executable permissions.
+* The setup script will move the script to `.config/`, set executable permission.
-* After setup, run `power-cli` from anywhere.
+* After setup, you can run power-cli directly in the terminal.

 ## Usage